pipe2442/prime_number/README.md

 # Find Prime Numbers
 #
-## Single Algorithm to find the prime numbers of a given range.
+## Single Algorithm to find the prime numbers in a given range.

 ## Authors